dvorberg/tsearch2-synonym-dicts/README.md

 Those ought to be identical.
 Hunspell is a spell checker and has only found a secondary use here as a linguistic helper in full text indexing.
 The solution is a list of German nouns in both singular and plural.
 Easy.

-The wonderful [Wiktionary Project](http://wiktionary.org) provides such information for German and many other languages.
+The wonderful [Wiktionary Project](http://wiktionary.org) provides this type of information for German and many other languages.
 They provide downloadable [dumps of their data](https://de.wiktionary.org/wiki/Wiktionary:Download) in XML format.
 (Ah, what a time to be alive!
 With all the enshitification going on this is such a breath of fresh air.
 But I digress…) I created a namespace and a table in the database with my current `tsearch2` configuration:

 ```sql
 CREATE SCHEMA wordlist;